Tesco Hudl 2: Audio and output

 The Hudl 2 had speakers on the back of the device, with speaker holes in two rows at each side of the tablet.
 There was also a standard 3.5 mm headphone jack.

 Battery

 Tesco claimed that the battery could last up to 8 hours (depending on use), an hour more than the original Hudl.

 Storage

 The Hudl 2 came with 16 GB of internal storage, of which approximately 9 GB was available to the user.
 The total storage capacity of the Hudl 2 was expandable through the microSD card slot up to 32 GB.
 With the 5.1 Lollipop update, the Hudl 2 officially supported 128 GB cards (formatted FAT32).

 Accessories

-There was a wide range of accessories available for the Hudl 2.
+There was a range of accessories available for the Hudl 2.
 Tesco offered: